thewca/wca-documents/documents/policies/Competition Proximity.md

 2. Otherwise, the WCA Board should review the circumstances of the proposed competition.
 A Delegate requesting approval for such a competition must provide further information on why the competition should still be accepted.
 Possible arguments that support such a competition being accepted include:
     a.
 The two competitions don’t have events in common.
     b.
 The two competitions take place in different countries.
-    c.
-In the last 12 months, there have been fewer than 16 competitions in the area 100 km around the competition.

 ### 3x3x3 Fewest Moves Simultaneous Competitions
 A 3x3x3 Fewest Moves simultaneous competition is a WCA competition having only the 3x3x3 Fewest Moves event and taking place simultaneously in different locations.